papanito/devenv/README.md

 > **Remark**
 >
-> The project is hosted at [Gitlab](https://gitlab.com/papanito) and only synchronized to Github to share it with Github users.
+> The project is hosted at [Gitlab](https://gitlab.com/papanito).
+I automatically synchronize it to Github to share it with Github users.

 ## Ansible vault